sanjanam1611/socket-programming-tcp-client-serevr-iterative/README.md

 7.TYPE BYE in server chat to end chat
 8.now you see client 1 closed
-9.server now in accept state of second client
+9.server now in accept state of second client second client now ready to receive inputs
+Type BYE in client 2 to end chat
+Type BYE in server .
+both server and client 2 closed